energydrink9/gigmate/README.md

 ### Run

-Install the [latest nightly version](https://pytorch.org/get-started/locally/) of py torch.
-On Mac:
+Install the [latest nightly version](https://pytorch.org/get-started/locally/) of PyTorch.
+On Mac you can use the following command:
 ```
 pip3 install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cpu
 ```